A wide-ranging discussion of factors that impede the cumulation of knowledge in the social sciences, with suggested solutions.

 Condizione: New. pp. 566.
 Codice articolo 18376606743

 Paperback.
 Condizione: new.
 Paperback.
 Whilst a great deal of progress has been made in recent decades, concerns persist about the course of the social sciences.
 Progress in these disciplines is hard to assess and core scientific goals such as discovery, transparency, reproducibility, and cumulation remain frustratingly out of reach.
 Despite having technical acumen and an array tools at their disposal, today's social scientists may be only slightly better equipped to vanquish error and construct an edifice of truth than their forbears who conducted analyses with slide rules and wrote up results with typewriters.
 This volume considers the challenges facing the social sciences, as well as possible solutions.
 In doing so, we adopt a systemic view of the subject matter.
 What are the rules and norms governing behavior in the social sciences?
 What kinds of research, and which sorts of researcher, succeed and fail under the current system?
 In what ways does this incentive structure serve, or subvert, the goal of scientific progress?
 A wide-ranging discussion of factors that impede the cumulation of knowledge in the social sciences, including problems of transparency, replication, and reliability.
 Rather than focusing on individual studies or methods, this book examines how collective institutions and practices have (often unintended) impacts on the production of knowledge.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+This item is printed on demand.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Codice articolo 9781108708289

 Quantità: 1 disponibili